 During this crisis, EU countries are stepping up their efforts to support each other, helping those most in need and sharing resources to fight the spread of the virus.
 This is European solidarity at its best.

 The EU has also been helping EU citizens stranded in third countries during the first wave of the pandemic.
-EU delegations worked with member states' embassies to coordinate the repatriation of more than 650 000 EU citizens, contributing to the costs of over 400 repatriation flights organised by member states.
+In the first months of the pandemic, EU delegations worked with member states' embassies to coordinate the repatriation of more than 650 000 EU citizens, contributing to the costs of over 400 repatriation flights organised by member states.

 What the EU has already done